-Employers are required to keep copies of completed state Forms 89-350 for their employees in their files.
+Mississippi requires employers to keep copies of completed state Forms 89-350 for their employees in their files.
 The forms serve as verification that state income taxes are being withheld according to the employee’s instructions and needs to be available for inspection if the state requests it.

-The Forms W-4 and MS 89-350 generally are valid until the employee provides new ones.
+The Forms W-4 and MS 89-350 are generally valid until the employee provides new ones.
 However, employees who claim exemption from withholding must renew the exemption annually by filing new Forms W-4 or MS 89-350 by February 15th of each year.

 State Income Tax Withholding Reporting and Deposits

 Withholding Tax returns are filed monthly or quarterly depending on the average amount of tax you withhold each month.
 You will be notified of your filing status.
-Generally, every employer with average liability of $300 or more per month must file a monthly tax return.
+Generally, every employer with an average liability of $300 or more per month must file a monthly tax return.
 Employers with smaller tax liabilities may file quarterly returns.

 |Filing Schedule||Average Monthly Liability||Due Date|

 |Monthly||$300 +||The 15th of the following month.|

 |Quarterly||< $300||The 15th of the following month after the close of the quarter.|

 If a due date falls on a Saturday, Sunday, or legal holiday, the due date becomes the next business day.